BlakeRain/blakerain.com/content/weeknotes/2026-W07/index.md

 # 📚 Reading

-There's been a few things I've read this week.
+There's been a few things I've read this week, and some of them might be of interest to you.
+I've shared some of my thoughts on them too.

-- [The Most Dejected I've Ever Felt]: Harassers Made Nude AI Images of Her, Then Started an OnlyFans.
+- [The Most Dejected I've Ever Felt]: **Harassers Made Nude AI Images of Her, Then Started an OnlyFans.** (2026-02-11)
+  - It is beyond awful that this is happening, and no action is being taken.
+  - I cannot believe that we would produce a tool that could be used for such harm, make no effort to avoid that harm, and then promote the tool as aggressively as possible.
+  - Kylie Brewer, the subject of the article, said: "_It feels like any remote sense of privacy and protection that you could have as a woman is completely gone and that no one cares_".
+And she's absolutely right.
+Why does it feel like there are no meaningful consequences for the platforms enabling this?
-- [Have I hardened against LLMs?] by Baldur Bjarnason.
+- [Have I hardened against LLMs?] by Baldur Bjarnason (2026-02-09).
+  - I think Baldur has a lot of good objections to the proliferation of LLMs and other AI technologies, and the apparent attitude of the industry towards the harms that are inherent in this technology.
+  - Many of his objections are quite valid and well defined.
+For example, concerns about hallucinations in Whisper models are detailed in [Investigation of Whisper ASR Hallucinations Induced by Non-Speech Audio](https://arxiv.org/abs/2501.11378v1).
+  - Baldur's book, [The Intelligence Illusion], is a valuable read that expands on many of the objections he raises in his blog posts.
+Even if you don't agree with all of Baldur's arguments, I still think his work must be taken seriously.
-- [Turing Post interview with Nathan Lambert].
+- [Turing Post interview with Nathan Lambert] (2026-02-07) is a good read.
+It's interesting to hear what Lambert has to say on the matter of [open weight models].
-- [The Future was Federated]
-- [Have I hardened against LLMs?] by Baldur Bjarnason.
+  - Lambert thinks that academia will need to rely more on open-source models, and that the US needs to focus investment on open-source models, in response to China's much greater ecosystem.
+  - He points out that closed-source frontier models like Opus 4.5 and GPT-5.2 are superior to open source models, which lag behind the frontier by six to nine months.
+I'm sure we can all agree with this, but I think we should also bear in mind how significant it is that these open-source models are even coming close.
+  - Lambert talks about how pre-training of open-source models has pretty robust infrastructure, but that the legal situation is still complex and fraught with risk.
+On the other hand, post-training for open-source models still has a lot of catching up to do, citing the scarcity of available datasets as a major obstacle.
-- [My experience with vibe coding] by Gabriella Gonzalez.
+- [My experience with vibe coding] by Gabriella Gonzalez (2026-02-02).
 The same Gabriella who brought us cool stuff like [Dhall] and the [pipes] library.
   - Gabriella's findings are much the same as many of us: vibe-coding is not worthless, but needs a lot of improvement.
   - She includes the entire transcript of the session, which is very helpful.